cassiozen/mithryn-ttrpg/players guide.md

 Mithryn is a land on a vast plateau surrounded by mountains, most notably Mount Amaroth, an old dormant volcano.

 Few beyond its borders think much of it.
-Ask a scholar or a trader and you will hear the same account: Mithryn is a barren land notable for nothing, except, perhaps, for the tyrannical king it once had, thousands of years ago.
+Ask a scholar or a trader, and you will hear the same account: Mithryn is a barren land notable for nothing, except, perhaps, for the tyrannical king it once had, thousands of years ago.
 An evil promptly toppled by the kingdoms of Men and Elves from the north, who brought freedom to the land.
 Nothing has come from Mithryn since — no trade, no learning, nothing worth remembering.
 To the outside world, it is a closed book.

 Yet to live here is different.
 The people of Mithryn carry reminders that their past is not as simple as it seems.
 Generations of diversity have left most faces bearing features of multiple lineages at once.
 Here, difference is ordinary, and it is one of the few things the outside world notices only to dismiss.

 Sometimes the earth itself betrays the lie.
 A half-buried rubble of neatly cut stone blocks, some with bits of worked metal and glass still embedded; A shard of pottery that seems to shimmer in ways dye alone cannot explain...
 Beautiful, impossible relics found nowhere else in the world, yet somehow buried in the dirt of a place that, by their accounts, has never produced anything worth remembering.

-For generations people have hidden them, tucking them away inside fake walls or under floorboards, passing them down quietly despite the danger - the law demanded they be surrendered; to keep one was a capital crime.
+For generations, people have hidden them, tucking them away inside fake walls or under floorboards, passing them down quietly despite the danger - the law demanded they be surrendered; to keep one was a capital crime.

 That law is rarely enforced now.
 The outside world has moved on, and Mithryn is no longer closely watched.
 You may still see a northern soldier from time to time, but the occupation is mostly gone.